plhandfield/R-Quick-Reference/README.md

 # A matrix is a 2D only collection
 m <- matrix(c("bob", 200, 1343, "carl", 201, 823), nrow=2, ncol=3, byrow=TRUE)

-# Returns
 #      [,1]   [,2]  [,3]
 # [1,] "bob"  "200" "1343"
 # [2,] "carl" "201" "823"

 # Factors stores a vector with unique values.
-It is case sensitive
+It is case sensitive.
+# They are most used in categorical variables.
 f <- factor(c("bob", "BOB", "carl", "carl"))

-# Returns
 # [1] bob  BOB  carl carl
 # Levels: bob BOB carl

+# Data Frames is like a matrix, but each colums can have a data type.
+df <- data.frame(
+		id = c(10, 20, 30),
+		name = c("bob", "carl", "ben"),
+		balance = c(2000, 456, 20)
+	)

+#   id name balance
+# 1 10  bob    2000
+# 2 20 carl     456
+# 3 30  ben      20

 ```